Introduction: Brake Light Blinker for Motorcycles

 Another unit worth considering is the 3rdBrakeFlasher Brake Light Blinker.
 It's a high quality, totally waterproof, made in America model with a lifetime warranty.
 If you want the best unit, this is probably it.

-Note: Brake light blinkers don't work well with the halogen bulbs.
+Note: Most brake light blinkers don't work well with the halogen bulbs.
 The bulb can't turn on and off quick enough to keep up with the blinker.
 If you are doing this install on a bike with a 1157 bulb (many Kawasaki and similar bikes), I recommend the JDM ASTAR 1157 Red 5730 24-SMD LED Bulb which I measured to be almost twice as bright as the stock bulb.
+Or, if you don't want to install an LED brake light bulb you can get a model like this one which is designed to work with halogen bulbs.

 Tools and Supplies